fvalerii/fvalerii/README.md

 ## 🤖 AI Engineer & Agentic Systems Architect

-I am a highly analytical AI Engineer specializing in Generative AI, Agentic Workflows (MCP, Multi-Agent Orchestration), and Deep Learning.
-My professional edge is built on the intersection of rigorous technical research and a multiyear corporate career in Strategic Consulting and Global Finance (Citibank, UniCredit, PwC).
+I am an AI Engineer and Agentic Systems Architect specializing in Generative AI, Agentic Workflows (MCP, Multi-Agent Orchestration), and Deep Learning.
+My professional edge is built on the intersection of rigorous technical research and over 20 years of experience in Strategic Consulting and Global Finance (Citibank, UniCredit, PwC).

-Over the last 2.5 years of intensive engineering immersion, I have transitioned from evaluating strategic equity to architecting production-ready AI systems.
+Over the last 3 years of intensive engineering and advanced data analytics immersion, I have transitioned from evaluating strategic equity to architecting production-ready AI systems.
 I don't just build models; I design deterministic, fault-tolerant pipelines where technical precision meets business governance.

 ### 📫 How to Reach Me